fenago/python-minicourses/MiniCourse_ML/_ML.md

 Python is one of the fastest-growing platforms for applied machine learning.
 In this mini-course, you will discover how you can get started, build accurate models and confidently complete predictive modeling machine learning projects using Python in 14 days.

-This is a big and important post.
-You might want to bookmark it.

 Discover how to prepare data with pandas, fit and evaluate models with scikit-learn, and more [in my new